BlogSpam-Net/blogspam.js/README.md

 end-points:

 * A location for SPAM testing incoming JSON-encoded data.
-* A locaiton for retrieving statistics.
+* A location for retrieving statistics.
 * A location for retrieving plugin-names/data.

 The main API is the spam-testing one, and that is the only one documented here.